 Concrete is one of the most durable materials for walls that are subjected to animal and equipment contact.
 However, concrete has little thermal insulating value.
 Where warm interior temperatures are to be maintained, as for a farrowing or nursery facility, additional insulation is recommended.
-In cold climates, insulation is also essential in growing/finishing buildings to retain animal heat.
+In cold climates, insulation is also essential in growing/finishing buildings to prevent condensation and retain animal heat.
 In very mild climates, concrete walls without insulation are satisfactory for some phases of a hog production facility.

-Sandwich panel construction is an effective means of providing a durable interior and exterior surface and, at the same time, improving the thermal efficiency of the wall.
+Sandwich panel construction is an effective means of providing a durable interior and exterior surface and at the same time, improving the thermal efficiency of the wall.
 Sandwich panels are formed by placing a foam board insulation material within the wall during casting of the concrete.
 This can be done either with cast-in-place walls or precast, tilt-up panels.

-An alternative which can be used where animals do not have access to the outside of the building is to erect a concrete wall and apply a spray-on urethane insulation material on the outside.
+An alternative that can be used where animals do not have access to the outside of the building is to erect a concrete wall and apply a spray-on urethane insulation material on the outside.
 The insulation must be painted or otherwise protected to retard destruction by ultraviolet light from the sun.
-For added protection, the foam should be covered with a 1/4-in. layer of spray-on plaster or gunite concrete.
+For added protection, the foam should be covered with a 1⁄4-in. layer of spray-on plaster or gunite concrete.
 The result is a durable, thermally efficient, stucco-like wall.

-Wood-frame walls may be of conventional stud frame or pole construction.
-In either case, a wide range of materials is available for enclosing the frame.
-Among the materials which have been used successfully are ribbed steel or aluminum; composition boards, such as particle board or hardboard; plywood; and boards.
-As with the basic wall construction, both initial and maintenance costs, as well as useful life, should be considered before deciding on the material to use.
+Wood-frame walls may be of conventional stud frame or post frame construction.
+In either case a wider range of materials is available for enclosing the exterior frame.
+Among the materials that have been used successfully are ribbed steel or aluminum; composition boards, such as particle board or hardboard; exterior plywood; and boards.
+As with all wall construction, both initial and maintenance costs, as well as useful life, should be considered before deciding on the material to use.

-With either type of wall, stud or pole, thermal insulation can be added easily.
+With either type of wall, stud or post, thermal insulation can be added easily.
 However, appropriate construction plans must be followed, such as planning stud or girt spacings to accommodate standard widths of insulation materials.
 The range of insulation materials is broad and includes fiberglass blankets, pour insulation, foam boards and spray-on foams.
 Regardless of the insulation material chosen, an interior protective covering is necessary.

-Where walls are exposed only to personnel and will not be subjected to hog contact or vehicular traffic, the choice of interior covering materials would include the same materials as for exterior surfaces plus such materials as asbestos-cement board.
-Because asbestos-cement is brittle it should be installed over a layer of solid sheathing.
+Where walls are exposed only to personnel and will not be subjected to hog contact or vehicular traffic, the choice of interior covering materials would include the same materials as for exterior surfaces.

 The potential for both vehicular traffic and animal contact makes the use of the more durable interior coverings desirable.
 For occasional contact, such as along alleys used for hog movement, ribbed sheet metals, plywood, wood boards and composition boards are good choices.
-For continual contact, as in pens, the use of solid coverings-hardwood, steel sheets or panels, or fiberglass-impregnated plastics-is recommended.
+For continual contact, as in pens, the use of solid coverings - hardwood, steel sheets or panels, or fiberglass-reinforced plastics (FRP) - is recommended.
+Plastic mouldings used with FRP panels should be located at the pen partitions or fastened very securely so as not to give the pigs a place to start chewing.
+The FRP material is also available in roll form in long lengths thereby reducing the number of possible joints.

 On wall areas above the reach of the animals (usually considered to be about 4 ft.), most common building materials can be used.
-However, since sanitation is important in a swine building, these lining materials should be nonporous and durable enough to withstand cleaning with a high-pressure water cleaning system.
+However, since sanitation is important in swine buildings, these lining materials should be nonporous and durable enough to withstand cleaning with a high-pressure water system.